lim0070/food_analysis/README.md

 In order to determine whether they come from the same distribution, we ran a permutation test by shuffling the rating column 1000 times to get 1000 results of the test statistic to compare with the observed test statistic.
 Here is the distribution that we got from the permutation test.

-<iframe src="assets/permutation_test2_MAR.html" width=600 height=600 frameBorder=0></iframe>
+<iframe src="assets/permutation_test2_MAR.html" onload="this.width=screen.width height=600 frameBorder=0></iframe>

 The p-value that we got is 0, which is smaller than the 0.05 threshold.
 Therefore, we reject the null hypothesis and that the missingness in the "rating" column is dependent on the steps column.
-We can then conclude that the missingness in the "rating" column is MAR as the missingness in "rating" is dependent on "steps".
+We can then conclude that the missingness in the"rating" column is MAR as the missingness in "rating" is dependent on "steps".

-The p value of the above stat is 0.0, which we can reject that the

-### Hyptheis Test
+### Hypotheis Test

 The question we are going to research on is that: do receipe that have more ingredients would have different rating as those have less ingredients